The AdAPT architectural blueprint was introduced to ASF clients in 1996.

 AdAPT had its foundation in the preceeding 5+ years of software development undertaken by Austin Software Foundry for its Fortune 1000 clients.
 AdAPT has benefited from Austin Software Foundry's subsequent 10+ years of software development experience.

-In 1996, Austin Software Foundry released the first version of its ASAP software development process blueprint.
-ASF wanted to provide its clients a jump start on an agile, iterative development process that is matched to a partitioned approach to software architecture.
+Austin Software Foundry released the first version of its ASAP software development process blueprint in 1996 to provide its clients with a jump start on an agile, iterative development process that is matched to a partitioned approach to software architecture.

 ASAP had its foundation in the preceeding 5+ years of software development undertaken by Austin Software Foundry for its Fortune 1000 clients.
 ASAP has benefited from Austin Software Foundry's subsequent 10+ years of software development experience.